pockche123/ConnectFour/README.md

 ### Additional features

-Additional features include clear-column bomb and a time-bomb.
+The game includes two additional features: a clear-column bomb and a time bomb.

+Clear-Column Bomb

-A clear-columb bomb will clear an entire column.
-To place a clear-bomb, you simply press a "b", then press "Enter", then press the column you want to clear.
+A clear-column bomb clears an entire column.
+To place a clear-column bomb:

+1. Press "b" and hit "Enter".
+2. Select the column you want to clear and hit "Enter".

 | Before Bomb | After Bomb |
 |-------------|------------|